shaphon/ModtheArk/README.md

 ⑦ Event Images

 ### LoadAsset
-1.You can put Unity AssetBundle under `Chrono Ark\x64\Master\BepInEx\plugins` folder and its subfolders
+1. You can put Unity AssetBundle under `Chrono Ark\x64\Master\BepInEx\plugins` folder and its subfolders

-2.There must be `.asset`   at the end of your AssetBundle filename.
+2. There must be `.asset`   at the end of your AssetBundle filename.

-3.You can use LoadAsset.LoadAsset.moded_asset to get the Dictionary<string, AssetBundle>.
+3. You can use LoadAsset.LoadAsset.moded_asset to get the Dictionary<string, AssetBundle>.
 ModtheArk Will read AssetBundle into this Dictionary when game starts.
 The Keys are paths of `.asset` after `Chrono Ark\x64\Master\BepInEx\plugins`

 eg: the Key of `Chrono Ark\x64\Master\BepInEx\plugins\mydir\myassetbundle.asset` is `"mydir\\myassetbundle.asset"`

-4.Please Use Unity of version `2018.4.32f1` to make AssetBundles.
+4. Please Use Unity of version `2018.4.32f1` to make AssetBundles.
 You Can download it from https://unity3d.com/get-unity/download/archive

 ### LoadPNG
 If you want to Load .png file through gdata.json, you can skip this section.